PROJECTS

 Our first major insulating glass retrofit into original historic sash.
 We removed and restored the sash machining them to accommodate 1/2” insulating glass panels.
 Bonded to their exterior are mahogany components profiled as though they were glazing putty.
 The sash were returned to their original openings and suspended on counterweights which had to double in size.
 Twenty years later we have not had a seal or muntin failure.

-FRENCH AMBASSADOR’S RESIDENCE, 1996 & 2002
+French Embassy, 1996 & 2002

 c.
 1910 — Window restoration, reproduction, leaded glass